robb-j/GameScheduler/README.md

 - `[[Scheduler sharedScheduler] scheduleObject: myObject priority: 100];`
 - `[[Scheduler sharedScheduler] unScheduleObject: myObject];`

-### Schedule a Group of Objects
+#### Schedule a Group of Objects
 Schedule a group of objects to recieve a `sceneUpdate:` message each frame.
 The objects will be called in the order they are in the array.
 - `[[Scheduler sharedScheduler] scheduleGroup: @[objectA, objectB, objectC] identifier: @"MyUniqueID"];`
 - `[[Scheduler sharedScheduler] scheduleGroup: myArrayOfUpdatables identifier: myUniqueIdentifier];`
 - `[[Scheduler sharedScheduler] unscheduleGroup: @"MyUniqueID"];`
 - `[[Scheduler sharedScheduler] unscheduleGroup: myUniqueIdentifier];`

-### Sceduling An Annonymous Block
+#### Sceduling An Annonymous Block
-Schedule a block to be called each frame
+Schedule a block to be called each frame.
 If you just hit return on the block's suggestion bubble it'll prefill the nasty stuff.
 - `[[Scheduler sharedScheduler] scheduleBlock:^(CFTimeInterval dt, CFTimeInterval elapsedTime, BOOL *cancel) { ... } identifier: myUniqueIdentifier];`
-- Inside the block use `*cancel = YES` to unschedule the block after it has been executed
+- Inside the block use `*cancel = YES` to unschedule the block after it has been executed.
 - `[[Scheduler sharedScheduler] unscheduleBlock: myUniqueIdentifier];`

 ## Tips
 - Remeber to unschedule your objects, groups and blocks when they've no longer needed.
 I use an extra interface on game objects which gives them an `addedToScene:` and `removedFromScene:` message from their parent, which allows the object to unschedule itself or anything it has scheduled.
+- You can always use `[[Scheduler sharedScheduler] unscheduleAll];` to stop all schedules.
 - You can use the `dt` parameter of `sceneUpdate` to make your logic not rely on the framerate of the game.
-This can be done by dividing the constant you're applying by 60 (**the number frames)** then multiplying it by `dt`
+This can be done by dividing the constant you're applying by 60 (**the number frames)** then multiplying it by `dt`.